-Middle school students in grades 6-8 will engage in the Naviance college readiness program which will be led by the school counselor.
-In addition to this program middle school students will be exposed to college and career paths through a speaker series comprised of professionals in various fields.
+Middle school students in 8th grade will engage in the Naviance college readiness program which will be led by the school counselor.
+In addition to this program students in grades 4-8 will be exposed to college and career paths through a speaker series comprised of professionals in various fields.
+All students in grades K-8 will be exposed to college and career paths in various activities.

 Teachers have established grade-appropriate classroom management and incentive programs based on general school rules to maintain an effective learning environment.
 The counselor conducts classroom visits once a week for grades TK-5 in regards to social skills, safety, and conflict of resolution and remediation.
 School and classroom rules are posted in the classroom.
 Behavior expectations are outlined in the student handbook (also available on the school's website).
 Students (grades 2-8) are provided with an "Agenda" which includes school policies, a student planner, and areas for parents to regularly correspond with their child's teacher.
 School rules are covered at parent orientation meetings for students in grades 6-8.
 At the beginning of the school year, teachers review student responsibilities in the classroom.
 During the first week of school, the principal and assistant principal conduct grade level assemblies to reinforce school rules, safety procedures, consequences for poor behavior, and academic expectations.
-Students are reminded to conduct themselves in a responsible, respectful manner as needed by their classroom teachers and at school assemblies.
+Students are reminded to conduct themselves in a responsible, respectful manner as needed by their classroom teachers and at school assemblies

 Progressive disciplinary measures begin in the classroom when students are disruptive or demonstrating poor citizenship in the classroom.
 Students who continue to make poor choices in conduct are initially referred to the assistant principal; consequences and disciplinary action are based upon the student's past behavioral trend and severity of infraction.
 Discipline measures are consistently applied in a fair and firm manner and are in accordance with the school district's progressive discipline policy.
+In addition Beverly Vista employs a school model of behavioral remedian.